dylan-eck/2025-nat-sec-hack/README.md

 ## About

-Guardian Grid SF is a smart city emergency evacuation tool that helps communities respond quickly and safely during major disasters.
+Guardian Grid (SF) is a smart city emergency evacuation tool that helps communities respond quickly and safely during major disasters.
 The system allows city administrators or emergency officials to mark danger zones, such as areas affected by natural disasters, and define safe zones directly on an interactive map.
 Advanced path finding algorithms are then used to generate and communicate the safest evacuation routes for residents, taking current hazards into account.

 When an emergency takes place, officials can update danger and safe areas and immediately send alerts to residents' phones via text message.
-Each person receives a unique link to a web portal, which uses their current location to display a danger-aware route to safety and provides instant directions with Google Maps.
+Each person receives a link to a web portal, which uses their current location to display a danger-aware route to safety and provides instant directions with [Google Maps](https://www.google.com/maps/).
 As situations evolve, routes are recalculated in real time, and new alerts are sent to keep everyone updated and safe.
 Check out the demo for this project [HERE](https://www.youtube.com/watch?v=pHRag0iRaTI).

 <p align="center">
     <img width="500" src="./assets/demo_img.png">